-The Compensation Committee reviews and approves, among other things, salary increases for the Company's Named Executive Officers; the structure of the Company's Executive Bonus Plan, including annual performance objectives for the Named Executive Officers; and the structure and actual grants of Awards under the Company's equity award programs, including the 2006 Restricted Stock Grants.
+The Compensation Committee reviews and approves, among other things, salary increases for the Company's Named Executive Officers; the structure of the Company's Executive Bonus Plan, including annual performance objectives for the Named Executive Officers; and the structure and actual grants under the Company's equity award programs.

-The Compensation Committee reviews and approves goals and objectives relevant to the compensation of the Company's Chief Executive Officer, evaluates the CEO's performance in respect of those goals and objectives and determines, either as a committee or together with the Board of Directors, the CEO's total compensation level based on such evaluation.
-The Compensation Committee also reviews and approves compensation and incentive arrangements (including performance-based arrangements and bonus awards under the Executive Bonus Plan) for the Company's other Named Executive Officers (as well as such other employees of the Company as the Compensation Committee may determine from time to time to be necessary or desirable).
-The Committee also reviews and approves the grant of Awards pursuant to the Stock Plan and administers such plan.
+The Compensation Committee reviews and approves goals and objectives relevant to the compensation of the Company's Chief Executive Officer, evaluates the CEO's performance in respect of those goals and objectives and determines, either as a committee or together with the Board of Directors, the CEO's total compensation level based on the evaluation.
+The Compensation Committee also reviews and approves compensation and incentive arrangements for the Company's other Named Executive Officers.
+The Committee also reviews and approves equity grants under the Stock Plan.

-The Compensation Committee has reviewed "tally sheets," which include key components of the Named Executive Officer's compensation, including, among other things: (i) a detailed breakdown of 2006 compensation, including base salary, bonus and perquisites and other fringe benefits; (ii) estimates of the annual actuarial accrual of pension benefits; (iii) a summary of equity grants (i.e., restricted stock and stock options), as well as the SFAS No. 123(R) expense, vesting provisions and any change in control provisions of those grants; and (iv) estimates of severance benefits that would apply under each of the Named Executive Officer's employment agreements.
+The Compensation Committee has reviewed "tally sheets," which include key components of the Named Executive Officer's compensation, including, among other things: (i) a detailed breakdown of 2007 compensation, including base salary, bonus and perquisites and other fringe benefits; (ii) estimates of the annual actuarial accrual of pension benefits; (iii) a summary of equity grants (i.e., restricted stock and stock options), vesting provisions and any change in control provisions of those grants; and (iv) estimates of severance benefits that would apply under each of the Named Executive Officer's employment agreements.
+These summaries provide the Compensation Committee with information about senior management compensation that enables them to make informed decisions regarding future compensation elements and to adjust elements of compensation when applicable due to economic and/or executive compensation trends affecting the Co mpany and/or its industry.

-The Company's Executive Vice President, Human Resources, in consultation with the Company's Chief Executive Officer, works with the Company's compensation group to recommend: (i) merit increase guidelines under the Company's salary administration program; (ii) the structure of the Company's
+The Company's Executive Vice President, Human Resources, in consultation with the Company's Chief Executive Officer, works with the Company's compensation group to recommend: (i) merit increase guidelines under the Company's salary administration program; (ii) the structure of the Company's Executive Bonus Plan and other bonus plans; and (iii) the structure of equity award programs under the Company's Stock Plan, including the 2007 Restricted Stock Grants.

-Executive Bonus Plan and other bonus plans; and (iii) the structure of equity award programs under the Company's Stock Plan, including the 2006 Restricted Stock Grants.
+The Compensation Committee considers input from consultants, including Mercer, as well as from the Company, in its consideration of the competitiveness and effectiveness of, and its oversight and approval of, the compensation arrangements for the Company's Chief Executive Officer and other Named Executive Officers.

-The Compensation Committee considers input from independent consultants, as well as from the Company, in its consideration of the competitiveness and effectiveness of, and its oversight and approval of, the compensation arrangements for the Company's Chief Executive Officer and other Named Executive Officers.
+During 2007, the Compensation Committee consulted with and/or considered advice provided by Mercer with respect to the following matters, among others: (i) amending and restating the Company's Stock Plan to increase the number of shares available for Awards and making all shares authorized under the Stock Plan available for Awards of any type permissible under the Stock Plan to enable the Company to grant restricted stock to key employees who are essential to the Company's operations; (ii) the structure of the Company's 2007 restricted stock grant program (including the grants to the Named Executive Officers); (iii) as part of the annual compensation for Board members, the Compensation

-During 2006, the Compensation Committee consulted with Mercer with respect to the following matters, among others: (i) the structure and components of the 2006 executive bonus program; (ii) the establishment, effective as of January 1, 2006, of an annual retainer fee of \$10,000 for the Chairman of the Audit Committee, if such Chairman is a non-employee independent director, in recognition of the increased responsibilities that have arisen as a result of the passage of the Sarbanes-Oxley Act of 2002 and revised SEC and NYSE rules; (iii) amending and restating the Company's Stock Plan to increase the number of shares available for Awards of restricted stock, without increasing the total number of shares available for Awards, to enable the Company to grant restricted stock to key employees who are essential to the Company's operations; (iv) the Compensation Committee's grant of 25,000 shares of restricted stock to each of the Company&rsq uo;s independent, non-employee directors (specifically, Messrs.
-Bernikow, Bohan, Feldberg, Landau, Wolfe and Mses.
-Lee, Robinson and Seifert), which equity grants were made as part of the annual compensation for Board members; (v) the structure and components of the Company's 2007 executive bonus program; and (vi) consideration of amendments to the Named Executive Officers' employment agreements to provide certain severance benefits in the event they are terminated after any change of control.
+Committee's grant of 25,000 shares of restricted stock to each of the Company's independent, non-employee directors in December 2007; (iv) the structure and components of the Company's 2008 Executive Bonus Plan; and (v) consideration of amendments to the employment agreements of a group of senior executive officers, including the Named Executive Officers, to provide certain "double trigger" severance benefits in the event they are terminated without "cause" or for "good reason" after a "change of control."